getsolus/solus-site.github.io/content/blog/2023/08/state-of-solus-august-2023/index.md

 - Boring Admin
   - Be responsible for the financial side of Solus, in particular OpenCollective.
-  - Hold the keys for all important Solus accounts.
+  - Manage the keys for all important Solus accounts.
 - Comms
   - Reach out with news to the Solus communities, and solicit feedback.
   - Moderate Solus communities to keep them friendly and useful.